Bagnio

 The Bagnio (1743), fifth in the Marriage à-la-mode series of satirical paintings by William Hogarth: The Earl catches his wife in the Turk's Head bagnio with her lover, who makes his escape through the window.
 "Bagnio" is here used in its English sense of a brothel or boarding house.

 Bagnio is a loanword into several languages (from bagno).
 In English, French, and so on, it has developed varying meanings: typically a brothel, bath-house, or prison for slaves.

 In reference to the Ottoman Empire

 The origin of this sense seems to be a prison in Livorno, built on former baths, or a prison for hostages near a bath-house in Constantinople.

 Thereafter it was extended to all the slave quarters in the Ottoman Empire and the Barbary regencies.
 The hostages of the Barbary pirates slept in the prisons at night, leaving during the day to work as laborers, galley slaves, or domestic servants.
-The communication between master and slave and between slaves of different origins was made in a lingua franca known as Sabir or Mediterranean Lingua Franca, a Mediterranean pidgin language with Romance and Arabic vocabulary.
+Communication between master and slave and between slaves of different origins took place using a lingua franca known as Sabir or Mediterranean Lingua Franca, a Mediterranean pidgin language with Romance and Arabic vocabulary.

 The Slaves' Prison in Valletta, Malta, which was both a prison and a place where Muslim slaves slept at night, was known as the bagnio or bagno.